 Graduate Research Assistant

-Ida Sami is a first year Ph.D. student in Arid Lands Resource Sciences.
-She is working as a Graduate Research Associate under the direction of Ladd Keith, trying to identify how UTCI is reliable and useful in evaluating outdoor thermal comfort in urban scale.
-Her research interests include: Climate Sensitive Urban Planning and Outdoor Thermal Comfort Evaluation, Sustainable Development, Climate Adaptation and Community Resilience Planning.
-Currently, her research explores how climate-sensitive planning strategies deployed as a theory to evaluate the outdoor thermal comfort for pedestrian in hot and arid climate region.
+Ida Sami is a candidate for Ph.D. in Arid Lands Resource Sciences.
+She is working as a Graduate Research Associate to identify how the universal thermal comfort index (UTCI) is reliable and useful in evaluating outdoor thermal comfort at the urban scale.
+Her research interests include climate-sensitive urban planning and outdoor thermal comfort evaluation, sustainable development, climate adaptation, and community resilience planning.
+Currently, her research explores how climate-sensitive planning strategies are deployed to improve the outdoor thermal comfort for pedestrians in hot and arid climate region.